viet34tqc/notebook/optimize-react.md

 - <https://reacthandbook.dev/react-performance-optimization>
 - <https://hackernoon.com/front-end-optimization-my-journey-to-accelerate-load-times-in-heavy-front-end>

+Optimize React app is all about optimizing bundle size and reducing unnecessary re-renders

+## Packages

+In an react app, we often use many packages that could lead to heavy bundle size.
+So we should use them carefully by:

+- Reduce unnecessary packages from bundle
+- Use tree shaking packages
+- Dynamic import the scripts which are not necessary at first load, eg: scripts only needed when we make an interaction => increase TTI
+- Use tailwind over CSS-in-JS

 ## State

+We need to use state carefully because state change makes component re-render

 - Keep state as local as possible.
 Start by declaring state in the component that uses it.
 Lift as needed.
 - Store data that doesn't need to render in refs